Assessing risk: a relational approach

-This eight week course, delivered in both London and Leeds, offers you an innovative framework for understanding the complex and subtle issues involved in assessing and managing the risk of violence and sexual offending.
+This ten week course offers you an innovative framework for understanding the complex and subtle issues involved in assessing and managing the risk of violence and sexual offending.
 You may work in a variety of settings, including generic mental health services, social care, forensic mental health and the criminal justice system.

-This is an eight-week CPD short course and over the eight weeks, you will examine:
+This is a ten-week CPD short course and over the ten weeks, you will examine:

 - Introduction: models of risk assessment.
 Accuracy and limitations of different types of risk assessment.

 - Key psychodynamic concepts in understanding symptoms, offending and enactment.

 - Psychodynamics of the relationship between offender and victim, and between practitioner and client.

 - The impact of childhood development on adult enactment and offending: developmental history, attachment and cycles of violence and abuse.